dcppc/2018-june-workshop/docs/index.md

 We know that primary caretakers of dependent children face inequitable hurdles when it comes to attending conferences.

-**Childcare is available!** However, space is very limited and you are encouraged to book childcare right now at https://galaxyproject.org/events/gccbosc2018/childcare/
+**Childcare is available!** However, space is very limited and you are encouraged to book childcare right now at [https://galaxyproject.org/events/gccbosc2018/childcare/](https://galaxyproject.org/events/gccbosc2018/childcare/).

-Feel free to contact
+Addittionally, Feel free to contact
 [Team Copper](mailto:commons@dib-lab.groups.io) if you have specific questions or concerns.

 ## Code of Conduct